optakt/optakt.github.io/content/knowledge/scalinghistory.md

 This was introduced by Stellar.
 In FBA, every node has its “quorum set” which is a list of other nodes which this particular node trusts.
 Therefore, to achieve consensus for a transaction, the node relies on the members in its quorum set.
-As long as the majority of nodes are not malicious, this will ensure security of the system.
+As long as the majority of nodes are not malicious, this ensures security of the system.
 Various overlapping quorum slices across the network makes it almost impossible for the majority of nodes to collude to control consensus.
 Safety and fault tolerance are [preferred over liveness](https://www.youtube.com/watch?v=aU08km2xrz0&ab_channel=Lumenauts).
 In case of an accidental fork, the system is halted until consensus is reached.